 If you have any further questions, please contact us.
 Thank you in advance for taking the time to read this material.

 Select an option:

 General Information | New Students | Registration | Tuition | Payment Methods | Fees and Late Payments | Discounts | Tuition Due Dates | Withdrawal | Attendance | Dress Code | Lobby/Waiting Area | Siblings | Cell Phones | Drop-Off & Pick-Up | Photos & Videos | Spring Recital | Performances & Events | Volunteers | Snacks & Treats | Medical Emergency | Visitation | Release of Liability & Code of Conduct | Communication

-Always walk your dancer into the dance school.
+Always walk your dancer up to the dance school.
 Please stay with your child and properly supervise her until the teacher has arrived.
 Arrive 5 minutes prior to start of class for any last minute preparations, such as helping your child put their ballet shoes on.
 Your teacher will accompany your child into the dance studio for class.
 Please do not enter the dance studio or peek through windows or doors while class is in session.
-This causes distractions and Dancers lose focus.
-Dancers will enter the studio through the doorway on the right, and exit the studio through the doorway on the left.
+This causes distractions and dancers lose focus.

 Please try to keep questions brief at drop-off and pick-up times.
 We are more than happy to answer any questions and to help in any way possible.
 However, there is very little time between classes and we do not want to cut into class time unnecessarily.

 Newsletters will be sent via email and available through our website.
 When needed, we will spend the beginning of class time going over upcoming events and answering questions.